Moths of North Carolina

 Habitats and Life History

-Habitats: Found wherever its foodplant (Robinia hispida and R. nana) grows, usually as low understory in xeric soils with a sparse overstory.
+Habitats: Found wherever its foodplants (Robinia hispida and R. nana) grow, usually as low understory in xeric soils with a sparse overstory.
 Most of our records come from Longleaf Pine sandhills habitats in the Coastal Plain and Monadnock Forests in the Piedmont.
 Habitats were not recorded for other sites in the Piedmont and Mountains, but are all likely to be from dry, open woodlands, or from glades or barrens associated with rock outcrops.

 Observation Methods: Adults come readily to light traps and can be seen flying during the day.
 The bright pattern may indicate the adult is distasteful but no evidence has been presented to that effect.